 Breast MRI Prep

-To ensure your safety, you will be asked to complete a MRI Patient Screening Form at the time of registration or complete the form and bring it with you to your appointment.
+- Screening: To ensure your safety, you will be asked to complete a MRI Patient Screening Form at the time of registration or to bring the completed form with you to your appointment.

 - Medication & Diet: You may continue to take any routine medications prescribed by your physician and there are no dietary restrictions unless you are scheduled to receive medication for claustrophobia or pain.